Winn Correctional Center

 The staff of Winn Correctional Center, in partnership with the Louisiana Department of Public Safety and Corrections, provides and maintains the highest level of public safety, staff safety and offender safety, ensuring a healthy, secure and productive environment with the opportunity for offender rehabilitation.

-Winn Correctional Center is a state-owned facility that is privately managed by Corrections Corporation of America (CCA).
+Winn Correctional Center is a state-owned facility that is privately managed by LaSalle Corrections in partnership with the Winn Parish Law Enforcement District.

 Winn Correctional Center is located on Highway 560 (Gums Springs Road), North of Atlanta, off Highway 84 West between Clarence and Winnfield.
 Greyhound Bus Lines provides transportation through the cities of Winnfield and Natchitoches.